legriffalo/nordic-keyboard-converter/README.md

 - 🛠️ Feature 3: Full configurabiltiy coming soon...

 ### 🎯 Why Use this project?
-- If you need to work in Nordic languages and have a non nordic keyboard layout
+- If you need to work in Nordic languages and have a non nordic keyboard layout.
-- If you want to see how to use venv, pyinstaller and pyautoGUI to make exe, GUIs and control keyboard inputs
+- If you want to see how to use venv, pyinstaller and pyautoGUI to make exe, GUIs and control keyboard inputs.

 ### 🤝 Connect With Me
 <p align="left">